gidden/presentations/README.rst

 ==================
-WI-Beamer Template
+UW Beamer Template
 ==================

-Many of the presentations in this repository use the `Wisconsin beamer template <https://github.com/travitch/uw-beamer-template>`_.
+Many of the presentations in this repository use the `UW beamer template <https://github.com/travitch/uw-beamer-template>`_.
 Thanks to Tristan Ravitch for hosting it.